jecikpo/Audit-Notes/shung-judge-transscript.md

-# Shung's judging conversation transscript
+# Shung's judging conversation transcript

 The link to the original tweet [Good Luck to the Judge](https://x.com/shunduquar/status/1824480593331015839)